 If the problem persists, then it might be as a result of too many coffee grounds in the machine.
 To solve this, you should remove the grounds and put in the recommended amount.
-If this error came about because you wanted more coffee, you could always invest in a bigger four or 5-cup coffee maker for more volume.
+If this error came about because you wanted more coffee, you could always invest in a bigger 4-cup, 5-cup or 8-cup coffee maker for more volume.

 According to customer reviews, the Mr. Coffee Simple Brew Coffee Maker is a particularly durable brand that is also fitted with a dual water window to help reduce or prevent overflowing.

 Coffee grounds in coffee are a problem that probably results due to a problem with the filter.
 The filter could be improperly placed, deformed, or it may have collapsed.
 Any of this should be enough to allow coffee grounds into the decanter and consequently in your cup or pot.
 If this happens regularly, you might need to consider buying a coffee maker that provides more value for the cost.

 You want your coffee maker to be clean at all times because its contents are going to end up in your body (and you don’t want to be poisoning yourself).